The-An0nym/forum/README.md

 4 = Admin (The above and can promote and demote all of the below) 5 = Super Admin (The above and can promote and demote level 4 admin.
 Can also view all deleted posts and deleted accounts and restore them (within the time limit))

+### Deletion

+Posts will be soft deleted and only completely deleted after a set amount of time (60 days)

+Threads that are deleted will follow the same logic.
+Posts under that thread will not be flagged as "deleted" though.
+Only moderators with clearance levels 2 or above can view deleted threads (for anyone else it will show an error message)

 # Structure (tables)

 ### History